 - Body aches

-If you or someone you love is showing signs of heroin withdrawal, you should consider seeking medical assistance immediately.
-You can find more information here.
+If you or someone you love is showing signs of heroin withdrawal, you should consider seeking medical assistance immediately, please contact us here.

 What are the Dangers of Heroin Addiction?